 If you take a trip to Tulum (which we consider one of the best vacation spots), we highly encourage you to explore Sian Ka’an.
 And if you don’t ever make it down there, we hope Luci’s video and photos will fuel your happier dreams.

 Have you been to Sian Ka’an or maybe Tulum?
 Do you have other tips?
 Have you posted photos from your tips anywhere?
-Share your thoughts, tips and links below to inspire more.
+Share your thoughts, tips and links in the comment section below to inspire more.

 The video and photos in this post were created by Luci Westphal.
 By clicking on most photos, you can see a high-resolution version – and even purchase a print if you’re so inclined.